Enjoy Life in a Snow Globe

 There are six Sno-Parks in the Greater Chelan Area system with trails regularly groomed from the week before Christmas until mid-March.
 Call (509) 687-SNOW for updated grooming reports.
 For snowmobile rentals, check the directory under Outdoor Recreation.

 To park in a non-motorized sports Sno-Park, it is necessary to purchase one (and sometimes two) types of parking permits for your vehicle: a one-day permit, a seasonal permit and possibly a special groomed trails permit.
 A Washington State licensed vehicle must have a Washington State Sno-Park permit.
 (Sno-Park Permits are not valid at Echo Ridge Nordic Area.)
-Sno-Park Permits can be purchased from the Lake Chelan Chamber of Commerce & Visitors Center.

 All snowmobiles must be registered through Washington State Department of Licensing (DOL) or a licensing agent, even if a person rides only on his or her own property.
 Operators from states not requiring registration must obtain a 60-day registration permit from the Washington State Department of Licensing.
 Snowmobile registrations are valid October 1 through September 30.
 The fee includes one Sno-Park permit (vehicle parking permit required at designated Sno-Parks) for each registered snowmobile, which must be on the towing vehicle.
 The fee also includes one decal for the snowmobile.